rytheranderson/materials-interface/README.md

 ## Setup

-I recommend making virtual environment for use with these scripts:
+I recommend making a virtual environment for use with these scripts:
 ```
 pip3 install virutalenv
 virtualenv env --python=python3